ServerlessLife/cdk-booster/README.md

 For large projects (100+ Lambdas), if you encounter ESBuild crashes:

+- **Upgrade ESBuild:** Try upgrading ESBuild to the latest version.
 - **Start with:** `-b 5 -p 1` (batch size 5, sequential processing)
 - **Then adjust:** Increase batch size or parallelism based on your system resources
 - **Skip specific functions:** Add `SKIP_CDK_BOOSTER: 'true'` to `bundling.environment` for problematic Lambdas